roobrt/DR-Bot/README.md

 # 🎮 DRBot - Dropshot Tournament Discord Notifier

-**DR-Bot** is a custom Discord bot made for the [Dropshot Resurgence Discord server](discord.gg/dropshot) that monitors upcoming **Dropshot tournaments** in *Rocket League* using the [Rocket League API on RapidAPI](https://rapidapi.com/rocket-league1/api/rocket-league1).
+**DRBot** is a custom Discord bot made for the [Dropshot Resurgence Discord server](discord.gg/dropshot) that monitors upcoming **Dropshot tournaments** in *Rocket League* using the [Rocket League API on RapidAPI](https://rapidapi.com/rocket-league1/api/rocket-league1).
 It alerts your Discord server with a scheduled message 1.5 hours before a tournament starts, using Discord’s native timestamp formatting and role pings.

 ---
 ## 🚀 Features